Click here to access the Chipper Request Form

-The EDCFSC has received grant funds to provide chipping services for neighborhoods and individual homeowners willing to work to make their property fire safe.
-All you need to do is complete the items below:
+The EDCFSC has received grant funds to provide chipping services for neighborhoods and individual homeowners on the West Slope of El Dorado County who are willing to work to make their property fire safe.
+Please read the instructions below before submitting your “Request for Chipping”.

 - Recently removed vegetation will chip better than old dried out branches and shrubs.

 - It is easier and more efficient to chip the piles if they are wider and spread out rather than taller.
-All the cut ends need to be facing the same direction.
+All the cut ends need to be facing the same direction and facing the driveway, road or street.
 Please follow the illustration below for additional instruction on preparing your piles.

 - The chipper can handle material up to 7″ in diameter (no root balls).
 The equipment does not chip individual branches that are small (rakings) or old-decayed wood well.

 Your piles should look like the one in the picture below.
 Improperly stacked or located piles may not be chipped (contractors option).